tobiasdigital/blueprints-learn.en/help/blueprints/data-ingestion/overview.md

 ## Description

-The data ingestion and preparation blueprint encompasses all the methods by which data can be ingested and prepared in Adobe Experience Platform.
+Data ingestion and preparation blueprint encompasses all the methods by which data can be ingested and prepared in Adobe Experience Platform.

-Data preparation includes the concepts of mapping source data to XDM (Experience Data Model) schema, as well as performing transformations on data including date formatting, field splitting and concatenation, conversions, as well as joining, merging and re-keying of records to facilitate unifying customer data, providing aggregated or filtered reporting and analysis, or preparing data for customer profile assembly, data science, and activation.
+Data preparation includes the concepts of mapping source data to XDM (Experience Data Model) schema.
+It also includes performing transformations on data including date formatting, field splitting/concatenation/conversions, joining/merging/re-keying of records.
+This facilitates unifying customer data for providing aggregated/ filtered analysis including reporting or preparing data for customer profile assembly/data science/activation.

 ![Data Ingestion](assets/dataingest.svg)